 NELSON'S PLACE

-Nelson's place is the name international travelers, educators, writers, conference speakers and others have given to a nice and cozy 50 meter suite style apartment I have in a small family building in the heart of mid-town Caracas, Venezuela, the commercial-business-tourist area of Sabana Grande.
+Nelson's place is the name international travelers and students have given to a cozy 50 meter apartment I have in a small family building in the heart of mid-town Caracas, Venezuela, the commercial-business-tourist area of Sabana Grande.

 Nelson's Place